-The TRUE function is categorized under Logical functions.
+The TRUE Function is categorized under Excel Logical functions.
 It will return the logical value of TRUE.
 The function is equivalent to using the Boolean value TRUE directly in a formula.

 In financial analysis, the TRUE function is often used with other logical functions such as IF, ERROR, etc. It is related to the FALSE function.